 that are crucial in supervisory and managerial positions of strategic value to employers.

 Yes, the CSM Course really is completely free for everyone, and professional development

-for teachers is free, as well.
+for coaches is free, as well.
 The CSM Course is maintained as free through revenues from

 the CSM Certificate and other CSM services.
 Our company's goal is to educate people